microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

     * Grant newly created Service Principal an Owner role to your preferred enterprise subscription.

-        This elevates the Service Principal with more permissions so that Terraform can rely on this Service Principal as an Azure user for Cobalt deployments.
+        This elevates the Service Principal with more permissions so that Terraform can rely on this Service Principal as an Azure user for Cobalt template deployments.

         * Filter for subscriptions and navigate to the subscriptions list
         * Either choose a subscription or create a new one (ex.
 Cobalt-Contoso-Deployments)